telekom-mms/cmcc-operator/docs/custom-resource.md

 ### `clientSecretRef.uapi`

-Unless specified explictly here, the operator will create random passwords for the UAPI connection and will initialize both the Content Management Server and the Master Live Server with these secrets.
+Unless specified explicitly here, the operator will create random passwords for the UAPI connection and will initialize both the Content Management Server and the Master Live Server with these secrets.
 This includes the `admin` user.
 If you would like to set a well-known admin password, create a secret:

 ```shell
 kubectl create secret generic coremedia-admin \